 Fibre keeps us feeling full for longer, assists in maintaining a healthy weight and lowers the risk of diabetes, digestive problems and heart disease.
 Sprouting grains also increase the amount of available dietary fibre, as well as free amino acids and antioxidants!

 Did you know the average person should aim for 25-30 grams of fibre daily?
 Due to the sprouting process, our breads have more fibre than conventional bread.
 Just two slices of our sprouted Rye bread provide you with 12.6 grams of fibre – half of your daily needs!

-Our sprouted breads are great for those who have IBS, IBD, food sensitivities, certain allergies or trouble digesting conventional bread.
+Our sprouted breads are great for those who have Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), food sensitivities, certain allergies or trouble digesting conventional bread.
 Our Spelt, Khorasan and Sunflower Sourdough are certified low FODMAP by the Monash University program.

-During the sprouting process, difficult to digest starches and proteins undergo a transformation, resulting in easier to digest forms.
+During the sprouting process, difficult to digest starches and proteins undergo a transformation, resulting in easier to digest forms of these.
 Studies found that sprouting grains increased certain amino acids, increased enzymes (for improved digestion), and decreased starch.